Thompson Graving Dock

-Thompson Graving Dock is a big graving dock, now tourist attraction in Belfast.
+Thompson Graving Dock is a large graving dock and tourist attraction in Belfast, Northern Ireland.
 It is primarily known as the dry dock where Titanic was finished before she left Belfast for her maiden voyage.
 It is also known as Thompson Dry Dock, or simply Thompson Dock.

 Thompson Graving Dock was built to enable the Belfast shipbuilding industry to conveniently finish the construction of larger ocean liners than those that had been in use up till then.

 Context

 6 March 1912 Olympic (left) and Titanic, the latter during fitting out and having been moved out of the graving dock so a propeller on Olympic could be repaired.

 Shipbuilding and ship repair were quite distinct activities up to the early 1800s.
 At about that time, developments like coppering and paddle steamers, and somewhat later, screw propulsion, made that ship repair had to switch from careening to using dry docks.
 Many port cities therefore wanted to have a dry dock.
 Without it, a port was less attractive to a shipping line because its vessels would have to make expensive trips to other ports for maintenance and repairs.

 By the late 19th century, shipbuilding was the second industry of Belfast.
 This shipbuilding industry built many of the world's most prestigious ocean liners, including Titanic.
 For these heavy ships, finishing them in a dry dock was very convenient.
 By operating steam cranes that were mounted on a railway that ran along the dry dock's sides, parts could easily be lowered into the vessel.
 This was a big advantage over raising items over the side of a ship that was on a slipway.

 The Belfast Board of Harbor Commissioners recognized the interests of commerce and shipbuilding and was able to execute a systematic scheme of harbor improvements.
 This included the construction of Alexandra Graving Dock, which was for some time the largest in the world.
 It also made the board start the construction of Thompson Graving Dock.
 Another version of why the new dock was built has that Harland & Wolff said that it would leave Belfast if the harbour commission did not built a suitable new dry dock.